alphadevx/Device-Adaptors/vmware_vsphere/conf/README.md

 in file manageLinks.properties:
 -------------------------------

+from features.properties:

-insert content from DA file
+insert content from DA conf file

 in file repository.properties: